equalsql/hello-world/README.md

 # hello-world
-Testing how to use github
+First time testing of github for versioning.